Removal within Juju

 error: no machines were destroyed: machine 3 has unit "mysql/0" assigned

-To completely remove and terminate all running services, the instances they were running on and the bootstrap node itself, simply run the command:
+To completely remove and terminate all running services, the instances they were running on and the bootstrap node itself, you need to run the command:

 To remove relations between deployed services, you should see the docs section on charm relationships.